zcreativelabs/react-simple-maps/README.md

 ### Usage

 `React-simple-map` exposes a simple component that can be used to create any kind of map.
 In order to render the map you must provide a reference to a valid topojson file.
-You can find example topojson files in the `topojson-maps` folder or [here](https://github.com/topojson/world-atlas)
+You can find example topojson files in the `topojson-maps` folder or [here](https://github.com/topojson/world-atlas).
+To learn how to make your own topojson maps from shapefiles, please read ["How to convert and prepare TopoJSON files for interactive mapping with d3"](https://hackernoon.com/how-to-convert-and-prepare-topojson-files-for-interactive-mapping-with-d3-499cf0ced5f) on medium.

 ```js
 import React, { Component } from "react"